 Perhaps the only disadvantage you'll find with Vanguard funds is that they have dozens of funds to choose from, so you'll need to spend some time doing research to find the best Vanguard funds for your personal finance needs.

 The list below can help you get started with your Vanguard fund review, as it narrows the selection of Vanguard funds to the 10 best funds to hold for the long term.

 Are You a Long-Term Investor?

-Retired investors make a common mistake with long-term investing by considering themselves short-term investors.
+Retired investors make a common mistake with long-term investing by thinking of themselves as "short-term investors."
 Although they might be making withdrawals to supplement their retirement income, they may easily have a life expectancy of more than 10 years in retirement.
 For example, the average life expectancy in the U.S. is about 78 years.

 If you retire at 65, you still have 13 years to invest.
 Depending upon your sources of income and your overall financial picture, you'll need to invest at least a portion of your retirement assets in long-term investments, such as stock mutual funds.